How to Build an Effective Executive Search Committee for Your Nonprofit

 For a nimble and efficient process, the search committee should be kept small and focused.
 Here are the key individuals who should be on the search committee:

-Board Chair or Vice-Chair: The board chair or vice-chair should take the lead in the search committee.
+• Search Committee Chair: Someone on the board executive committee other than the board should take the lead in the search committee.
 They will provide oversight, ensure the process stays on track, and act as the main liaison with the transition team and search firm.

 How Should Staff Be Involved?